mirr254/bright-events-reactJs/Container.md

 #production enviroment set up
 FROM nginx:1.15.2-alpine

-#build-deps is the name we gave the first stage
+#build-deps is the name we gave that stage
 COPY --from=build-deps /usr/src/app/build /usr/share/nginx/html

-#specify a port that is going to be used when accessing the application from the container
-EXPOSE 3000
+EXPOSE 80

 #run the server when the container starts
 CMD [ "nginx", "-g", "daemon off;" ]